stingray82/DuckDNS-Plugin/README.md

 # DuckDNS Updater Plugin for Engima2
-This Plugin will allow your enigma2 box to update your DuckDNS hostname(s) with the IP address it is using
+This Plugin will allow your enigma2 box to update your DuckDNS hostname(s) with the IP address it is using Can be set to update from 5 minutes up to 120 minutes.

 # Features
-Will update upto the maximum 5 hostnames
-Setup from coniguration screen or by XML located in /etc/enigma2/
+Will update upto the standard maximum 5 hostnames Setup from coniguration screen or by XML located in /etc/enigma2/

 ## Screenshots: